ibm-cloud-docs/vmwaresolutions/archiref/vcsarch/vcsarch-overview.md

-- Enable consistent management and governance of the deployed hybrid cloud by providing full administrative access to virtualization management, thus preserving your existing VMware tools, scripts, and investments in training
+- Enable consistent management and governance of the deployed hybrid cloud by providing full administrative access to virtualization management, thus preserving your existing VMware tools, scripts, and investments in training.
-- Use VMware expertise at global scale with IBM Professional and Managed Services spanning 30+ {{site.data.keyword.CloudDataCents_notm}} worldwide
+- Use VMware expertise at global scale with IBM Professional and Managed Services spanning 30+ {{site.data.keyword.CloudDataCents_notm}} worldwide.

 ## IBM Cloud for VMware Solutions with NSX-T components